basaandewiel/basaandewiel.github.io/_posts/2022-02-09-Zephyr_bluetooth_programming.md

 ---
 layout: post
-title: Zephyr Bluetooth programming
+title: Zephyr programming with Arduino nano 33 BLE
 ---

 # Zephyr
-Zephyr is an RTOS that should be extremely power efficient and is supported by industry like:
+Zephyr is an RTOS that should be extremely power efficient and is supported by industry like:  Nordic, Intel and NXP.
-* Nordic
-* Intel
-* NXP

 MBed in contrast is only for ARM, whereas Zephyr also runs on other architectures than ARM.